tmelanson17/stadium-ai/README.md

 - **Moves should decrement PP**
 - **Moves should set certain effects**:
    - Two-turn moves should deactivate two-turn status
+- **Pokemon should be read from HP box, not from conditions** Condition messages are too volatile
+- **BattleState corruption** Occasionally, the stats for the benched Pokemon are updated instead of the active one.
+Could be related to the bug above.

 ## Project Structure